Economy of Sri Lanka: Post 1977 period

 Following the quelling of the JVP insurrection, increased privatization, economic reform and the stress on export-oriented growth helped improve economic performance, increasing GDP growth to 7% in 1993.
 By 1996 plantation crops made up only 20% of exports (compared with 93% in 1970), while textiles and garments accounted for 63%.
 GDP grew at an annual average rate of 5.5% throughout the 1990s until a drought and a deteriorating security situation lowered growth to 3.8% in 1996.

 The economy rebounded in 1997–98 with a growth of 6.4% and 4.7% – but slowed to 3.7% in 1999.
 For the next round of reforms, the central bank of Sri Lanka recommends that Colombo expand market mechanisms in nonplantation agriculture, dismantle the government's monopoly on wheat imports, and promote more competition in the financial sector.
 Economic growth has been uneven in the ensuing years as the economy faced a multitude of global and domestic economic and political challenges.
 Overall, average annual GDP growth was 5.2% over 1991–2000.

 In 2001, however, GDP growth was negative 1.4% – the first contraction since independence.
 The economy was hit by a series of global and domestic economic problems and was affected by terrorist attacks in Sri Lanka and the United States.
 The crises also exposed the fundamental policy failures and structural imbalances in the economy and the need for reforms.
 The year ended in parliamentary elections in December, which saw the election of United National Party to Parliament, while Sri Lanka Freedom Party retained the presidency.

 During the short-lived peace process from 2002 to 2004, the economy benefited from lower interest rates, a recovery in domestic demand, increased tourist arrivals, a revival of the stock exchange, and increased foreign direct investment (FDI).
 In 2002, the economy experienced a gradual recovery.
 During this period Sri Lanka has been able to reduce defense expenditures and begin to focus on getting its large, public sector debt under control.
 In 2002, economic growth reached 4%, aided by strong service sector growth.
 The agricultural sector of the economy staged a partial recovery.
 Total FDI inflows during 2002 were about $246 million.

 The Mahinda Rajapakse government halted the privatization process and launched several new companies as well as re-nationalising previous state-owned enterprises, one of which the courts declared that privatization is null and void.
 Some state-owned corporations became overstaffed and less efficient, making huge losses with series of frauds being uncovered in them and nepotism rising.
 During this time, the EU revoked GSP plus preferential tariffs from Sri Lanka due to alleged human rights violations, which cost about US$500 million a year.

 The resumption of the civil war in 2005 led to a steep increase in defence expenditures.
 The increased violence and lawlessness also prompted some donor countries to cut back on aid to the country.

-A sharp rise in world petroleum prices combined with the economic fallout from the civil war led to inflation that peaked at 20%.